MisonoChoco/HDRP_FPS_Shooter_with-zombie/README.md

 # HDRP_FPS_Shooter_with-zombie
- self project, still buggy, fixed needed
+ self project, still buggy, fixes needed learning how to make shotgun pellets that shoot like a shotgun...